 By: David Cheverie

-If you or a loved one has suffered injuries from a dog attack, the law firm of Hach & Rose, LLP, is here to help.
-Get a free case evaluation by calling our New York personal injury lawyers today at (212) 779-0057, and find out if you are entitled to obtain monetary compensation for your lost wages, medical bills, pain and suffering and other damages.
+If you or a loved one has suffered injuries from a dog attack, the law firm of Hach & Rose, LLP is here to help.
+Get a free case evaluation by calling our New York personal injury lawyers today at (212) 779-0057.
+Find out if you can obtain monetary compensation for your lost wages, medical bills, pain and suffering, and other damages.